 58% of Americans have less than $1,000 or no savings, and only 16% can muster $20,000 or more.
 Some spend without a plan for savings, but the majority don’t earn enough.
 Many Americans do not have stable enough work to feel comfortable embarking on a long-term savings plan.

 Uncertainty erodes the confidence to save or purchase a home, pay off student debt, and invest in long term savings.
-44.2 Million borrowers are carrying 1.52 trillion in debt, are defaulting at a 10.7% rate.
+44.7 Million borrowers are carrying 1.53 trillion in debt, at an average of $28,565, and are defaulting at an 11% rate.
 Variable work schedules and the increasing frequency of job changes, and the rise of the contingent workforce undermine saving, home buying, and wealth creation.
 These numbers do not appear to be improving as income inequality continues to grow; only 10% of Americans saw their net worth grow over the last decade.

 Throughout our history, our elections reflect the current mood of the populace.
 When we are healthy, whole and able to successfully manage our lives, we seek a steady and predictable candidate.
 When we live in perpetual crisis, we are each prone to believe in the rhetoric of a demagogue: The downtrodden support a strong defender, the disenfranchised herald a heroic champion, the disempowered yearn for a spiritual leader.
 Declining economic stability and security leads to short term, selfish voting decisions.
 And it follows on from there: as go our citizens, so goes our society.
 Character is Destiny.